 First Things First

-While resumes focus on your job history specifically, it would behoove you to submit a cover letter with your dental assistant resume.
+While resumes focus on your job history specifically, it would behoove you to submit a cover letter with your resume.
 Cover letters have become, not just an accepted part of the application process, but also a customary part, and it serves as an excellent avenue to convey details about yourself that are not traditional as a part of the formal resume.

 Your Dental Assistant Resume